top of page

 When you think of "commitment," you might picture car loans, cults, marriage vows, or job contracts - formal agreements that bind you to something with no easy way out.
 But Mystrikism?
 It’s a whole different story.
 It’s not about locking or trapping yourself into something.
 Instead, it’s a liberating choice.
 Identifying as a Mystrik is simply a personal decision to live according to a few sensible, rational guiding principles.

-• Our Mother Principle: By accepting imperfection and committing to growth, we learn from mistakes and strive to improve, guiding all other elements as we evolve.
+• Our Governing Principle: By accepting imperfection and committing to growth, we learn from mistakes and strive to improve, guiding all other elements as we evolve.

 • Our Prime Directives: